Jesse Helms: Remarks regarding Moseley Braun and Clinton

-In a widely publicized incident on July 22, 1993, Carol Moseley Braun, the first black woman in the Senate and the only black Senator at the time, reported that Helms deliberately sought to offend her by singing "Dixie" in her presence.
-After Moseley Braun persuaded the Senate to vote against Helms's amendment to extend the patent of the United Daughters of the Confederacy insignia, which included the Confederate flag, Mosely Braun claims that Helms ran into her in an elevator.
-Helms turned to Senator Orrin Hatch and said, "Watch me make her cry.
+In a widely publicized incident on July 22, 1993, Carol Moseley Braun, the first black woman in the Senate and the only black senator at the time, reported that Helms deliberately sought to offend her by whistling the song "Dixie" as the two shared an elevator.
+After Moseley Braun persuaded the Senate to vote against Helms's amendment to extend the patent of the United Daughters of the Confederacy insignia, which included the Confederate flag, Moseley Braun claims that Helms ran into her in an elevator.
+Helms allegedly turned to Senator Orrin Hatch and said, "Watch me make her cry.
 I'm going to make her cry.
 I'm going to sing 'Dixie' until she cries."
-He then proceeded to sing the song about "the good life" during slavery to Moseley Braun.
+He then allegedly proceeded to sing the song about "the good life" during slavery to Moseley Braun.
 In 1999, Helms unsuccessfully attempted to block Moseley Braun's nomination to be United States Ambassador to New Zealand.

 In 1994, Helms created a sensation when he told broadcasters Rowland Evans and Robert Novak that Clinton was "not up" to the tasks of being commander-in-chief, and suggested two days later, on the anniversary of John F. Kennedy's assassination, "Mr. Clinton better watch out if he comes down here.
 He'd better have a bodyguard."
 Helms said Clinton was unpopular and that he had not meant it as a threat.
 Clinton addressed the comments when asked about them by a reporter at a press conference the following day: "I think the remarks were unwise and inappropriate.
 The President oversees the foreign policy of the United States.
 And the Republicans will decide in whom they will repose their trust and confidence; that's a decision for them to make, not for me."